 Film Schools in Boston with Course and Program Descriptions

 The Boston area has more than ten colleges that offer film degree programs.
-Learn about three of these schools and their degree programs, admission info and program requirements to make an informed education decision.
+Learn about three of these schools, all within five miles of downtown, and their degree programs, admission info and program requirements to make an informed education decision.

 Emerson College is a 4-year, private school that was founded in 1880.
 The college, which began as an oratory school, focuses on providing degree programs in communications and the arts.
 Students can find film programs offered through Emerson's Department of Visual and Media Arts.

 Bachelor of Arts/Bachelor of Fine Arts in Film

 Emerson offers two bachelor's degree programs for film students: a Bachelor of Arts and a Bachelor of Fine Arts.
 The Bachelor of Arts program requires students to complete 44 credits in the Visual and Media Arts Department.
 Bachelor of Fine Arts students complete 60 credits.
 Film courses focus on topics such as the history of media arts, film production, and other aspects of writing, directing, and producing films.

 Massachusetts College of Art and Design is a public college that was founded in 1873.
 MassArt was the first degree-granting art school in the country, as well as the first public school of its kind.
 Film students can find Bachelor of Fine Arts and Master of Fine Arts programs in film at MassArt.